rust-stuco/lectures/week6/modules_testing.md

 ├── lib.rs
 └── main.rs (wants to call functions from lib.rs)
 ```

+Typically when you have both a binary and library crate in the same package, you want to use functions and types defined in `lib.rs` from `main.rs`.

 * If you have both a `main.rs` file and a `lib.rs` file, _both_ are crate roots
 * So how can we get items from a separate module tree?